Warner Bros.: Warner Bros. Television and Warner Bros. Records

 By 1949, with the success of television threatening the film industry more and more, Harry Warner decided to emphasize television production.
 However, the Federal Communications Commission (FCC) would not permit it.
 After an unsuccessful attempt to convince other movie studio bosses to switch, Harry abandoned his television efforts.

 Jack had problems with Milton Berle's unsuccessful film Always Leave Them Laughing during the peak of Berle's television popularity.
 Warner felt that Berle was not strong enough to carry a film and that people would not pay to see the man they could see on television for free.
 However, Jack was pressured into using Berle, who replaced Danny Kaye.
-Berle's outrageous behavior on the set and the film's massive failure led to Jack banning television sets from film sets.
+Berle's outrageous behavior on the set and the film's massive failure led to Jack banning television sets from film sets and mentions of television itself from film scripts.
+In his 1991 autobiography, Don't Shoot, It's Only Me, Bob Hope remarked that "when Warners filmed a living room after that, the whole family would just gather around a fireplace".

 On March 21, 1955, the studio was finally able to engage in television through the successful Warner Bros.
 Television unit run by William T. Orr, Jack Warner's son-in-law.
 Warner Bros.
 Television provided ABC with a weekly show, Warner Bros.
 Presents.
 The show featured rotating shows based on three film successes, Kings Row, Casablanca and Cheyenne, followed by a promotion for a new film.
 It was not a success.
 The studio's next effort was to make a weekly series out of Cheyenne.
 Cheyenne was television's first hour-long Western.
 Two episodes were placed together for feature film release outside the United States.
 In the tradition of its B movies, the studio followed up with a series of rapidly produced popular Westerns, such as writer/producer Roy Huggins' critically lauded Maverick as well as Sugarfoot, Bronco, Lawman, The Alaskans and Colt .45.
 The success of these series helped to make up for losses in the film business.
 As a result, Jack Warner decided to emphasize television production.
 Warners produced a series of popular private detective shows beginning with 77 Sunset Strip (1958–1964) followed by Hawaiian Eye (1959–1963), Bourbon Street Beat (1960) and Surfside 6 (1960–1962).